e2tha-e/template-engine-comparison/README.md

 # Template Engine Comparison

+This currently only compares
+<a href="https://github.com/electric-eloquence/feplet#readme" target="_blank">Feplet</a>
-This currently only compares Feplet to Handlebars.
-More template engines can be considered for comparison, so please make suggestions.
+to Handlebars.
+More template engines can be considered, so please
+<a href="https://github.com/e2tha-e/template-engine-comparison/issues" target="_blank">make suggestions</a>.
 They need to accomplish the following at a minimum:

 * Render tags that are nested within tags flagging boolean conditions
 * Render tags that are nested within tags that loop through arrays of data